MYSTRANsolver/MYSTRAN/BUILD.md

      just do a **`cd MYSTRAN`**.
   5. Generate the build scripts by running **`cmake -G "MinGW Makefiles" .`**.
   6. Compile with **`mingw32-make`**.
-If you have an N-core processor, running **`mingw32-make -jN`** will probably be much faster.
+If you have an N-core processor, running **`mingw32-make -Oline -jN`** will probably be much faster.
 A good choice of N is printed in the previous step, right before the end.
+The `-Oline` argument prevents garbled output when `N` > 1.
   7. The executable will reside at **`Binaries/mystran.exe`**.

 ### Steps for Linux (any)